multihack/multihack-web/README.md

 ![screenshot](http://i.imgur.com/VduvE87.png)

+Tired of struggling to set up remote collaboration with your team?

 -Collaborate with up to 10 other programmers in real time.
 -Integrated voice chat.
 -Deploy a website instantly, without any need to find a host.